tzwel/Absence/README.md

 </p>

 Absence is a feature rich application built in Electron enhancing the original website's experience \
-Since Absence is built in Electron, it allows for high customisation and extensibility, providing integration with filesystem using Node
+Hence Absence is built in Electron, it allows for high customisation and extensibility, providing integration with filesystem using Node

 [Old README, literally tl;dr](/README.old.md)